The resort that is Shades of Green today was originally opened at Walt Disney World as a Disney-owned resort called the Golf Resort in December 1973.

 Over the years several major and minor renovation projects have taken place to refresh the guest rooms and update the pools and restaurants.

-- 2009 Magnolia Wing bathroom renovations and room redecoration.
+- 2009 Magnolia Wing corridors, bathroom renovations, and room redecoration

 - 2013 Magnolia Pool Renovation – total demo and new zero entry pool built – cost 1.6 million dollars